 The location – Sport club Only Friends in the Northern district of Amsterdam – made an important contribution to the open atmosphere of this international meeting, organised by Knowledge Centre for Sport Netherlands.
 Only Friends is a unique accommodation where disabled children and adults can fully participate in sports.

-Soon the videos that were made before and during the conference will be available.
-The infographic, the 14 factors and the card games can also be downloaded from this website.
-The Keep Youngsters Involved card game is only available in English at the moment, but the intention is to make it available in a number of languages before the project is officially closed and secured in September 2019.
+The infographic, the 14 factors and the card games can be downloaded from this website.
+The Keep Youngsters Involved card game is available in English; the intention is to make it available in a number of languages before the project is officially closed and secured in September 2019.

 This website also clearly shows how much attention has been generated on social media with #keepyoungstersinvolved and how many national meetings are organised already in the different countries.